 Cooper Pearl Hats stay on, are adjustable, and come in cute colors that can also match their swaddle blankets.

-Must-Haves to Keep Your Baby Clean & Healthy
+Baby Essentials to Keep Your Baby Clean & Healthy

 This bathtub grows with your baby.

 Every item in this kit is something I rushed to order at some point with my first baby.
 They are all great and all must-haves for first-time moms.
 You’ll be glad you have them when the time comes.
+Includes, nail clippers, a snot sucker, cradle cap brush, and some weird thing that helps with relieving gas (and is actually a lifesaver).

 White Noise Machine

-These help drown out noises to keep babies asleep.
+A sound machine helps drown out noises to keep babies asleep.
 I like this white noise machine because it can be used as a nightlight too or to distract a fussy baby long enough to calm him/her down.

 I like the Aden + Anais sheets because they’re breathable and keep Baby cool.